Zogoo/simple-js/README.md

 Object oriented event dispatcher framework.

 This framework help you manage your JS code cleanly.
-Escpecially if your UI requires work on lot of events.
+Especially if your UI requires work on lot of events.

 # How it works